ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_monitor.rst

 Contains two dictionaries, ``maps`` and ``variables``.

-Each entry in ``maps`` correspond to a map definitions.
-See below a sample with comments to define each option
+Each entry in ``maps`` corresponds to a map definition.
+See below for a sample with comments to define each option

 .. code-block:: yaml